tjvantoll/articles/vue-nativescript/article.md

 ## Working with templates

 The `template` property of this example is where the differences between using Vue in web apps and using Vue in NativeScript apps is most noticeable.
-For context here’s the template you’re using on the web.
+For context, here’s the template our Vue web app example used.

 ```
 <div>